harshagr0110/AI-CODING-ARENA/README.md

 **Q: How do I deploy?**
 A: This project is already deployed, but you can use Vercel for the Next.js app and any Node server for Socket.IO.

----

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

----

-## 📝 License

-MIT License.
-See [LICENSE](LICENSE) for details.

----

 ## 🙏 Credits